 - chicken stock

-My recipe calls for two bone-in chicken breast but when it was time to cook it up I decided to try using one insanely large chicken breast which weighs in a 1.25 pounds!
+My recipe calls for two bone-in chicken breasts but when it was time to cook it up I decided to try using one insanely large chicken breast which weighs a 1.25 pounds!
 It turned out just fine and was easy to divide into two pieces.

-I mostly use canned chicken broth and this recipe calls for just a half cup, instead of tossing the rest of the can you can freeze the remaining broth in cube trays.
+I mostly use better than bouillion chicken broth and this recipe calls for just a half cup, so it's easy to make the exact amount instead of saving or wasting.

 - Preheat oven to 350 degrees.